SlimBloodworth/Section-4-committing-exercise-30/Readme.md

 -9: Make a second commit including ONLY the changes to the yard.txt file.
 It should have the commit message "add items needed for garden box"

+-10: At the end of groceries.txt add - couple of seed potatoes

+-11: In the yard.txt file, change the first line so that it says "3 bags of potting soil" instead of "2 bags of potting soil"

+-12: Make a commit that includes the changes to BOTH files.
+The message should read "add items needed to grow potatoes"

+-13: Use a Git command to display a list of the commits.
+You should see 4.

 ### Links

 - [Udemy Git and Github Bootcamp Course with Certificate](https://www.udemy.com/course/git-and-github-bootcamp/)